Posted on 4/10/2018 in Web Development

 Redundant Web and SQL Servers

-In this configuration, we start with the first example and add multi-availability zone service to the SQL Server RDS instance.
+In this configuration, we start with the first example and add a multi-availability zone service to the SQL Server RDS instance.
 This replicates the SQL Server across two servers in separate availability zones.
 Doing so requires an upgrade to the more expensive SQL Server Standard license, as well as doubling the database hardware cost.

 As of this writing, this configuration runs about $2,000/mo.
 See current pricing and details in the AWS Simple Monthly Pricing Calculator.